devsecops/bootcamp/Week-6/labs/LAB-2.md

   ```
 > route add 10.0.6.0 255.255.255.0 1
+> route print
   ```

 2. Scan the host you discovered for vulnerabilities.

   ```
 > use auxiliary/scanner/http/jboss_vulnscan